 In this paper, we derive pricing formulas for forward-looking and backward-looking options in the context of a short-rate RFR model driven by a general affine process.
-While the valuation of forward-looking payoffs is relatively straightforward, the backward-looking case requires a more elaborate analysis.
-By relying on Fourier methods and a study of the integrability properties of suitable functionals of the affine process, we obtain pricing formulas expressed as one-dimensional integrals, which can be efficiently implemented with fast Fourier transform (see \cite{cm99}).
+While the valuation of forward-looking payoffs is relatively straightforward, the backward-looking case requires a more elaborate analysis and has never been considered in the literature on affine processes, except for the specific case of Gaussian Hull-White models (see below for more details).
+By relying on Fourier methods and a study of the integrability properties of certain functionals of the affine process, we obtain pricing formulas expressed as one-dimensional integrals, which can be efficiently implemented with fast Fourier transform (see \cite{cm99}).
 We work under minimal technical assumptions, without imposing ad-hoc integrability requirements.
 We also study {\em term-basis} caplets, corresponding to exchange options between forward-looking and backward-looking rates (see \cite{LM19}).
-Moreover, we derive alternative pricing formulas based on forward measures, which can be explicitly computed for some popular models, including multi-factor Hull-White and Wishart models.
+Moreover, we derive alternative pricing formulas based on forward measures, which can be explicitly computed for some popular interest rate models, including multi-factor Hull-White and Wishart models.
 Finally, we study futures contracts, currently the most liquid RFR-based products.
 In the case of 1-month RFR futures, we obtain a pricing formula that does not even require the explicit characteristic function of the driving process.